lena-reimann/GlobE-SoVI/README.md

 # GlobE-SoVI
-data processing and analysis for the Global Empirical Social Vulnerability Index (GlobE-SoVI)
+Data processing and analysis of the Global Empirical Social Vulnerability Index (GlobE-SoVI)